 "Man can not rest permanently until he reaches some highest good."
 "To fulfil god in life is man's manhood." -Shri Aurobindo.
 Here, spiritual education should teach the learners to identify the connection of spirit and the matter so that they can see both material and spiritual life rationally.
 A Spiritual education would prepare the student to face life armed with greater faith and face with an outlook which is integral.
 His recognition of the problems of life will not depend totally on their appearances.
 One will be able to grow spiritually through a tracking system.
 He has been greatly appreciated as a modern philosopher and a Vedic scholar.
 The first National College of Education of Calcutta was facilitated by Shri Aurobindo and written much more on the subject of education.
 He suggested to a unique concept 'Integral education.'
 The integration of spirit, mind and body are taken and given importance.
 The psychological aspects of education had been dealing with and also been put in practice on all these approaches at Shri Aurobindo educational programme and in Auroville and around the country.
-"Nothing can be taught to learners is the first principle" and the statement of Shri Aurobindo emphasizes on whole theories of education and self-starting approach.
+"Nothing can be taught to learners is the first principle" and the statement of Shri Aurobindo emphasizes on whole theories of education and better form of pedagogy near to the integral teaching-learning approach which a self-propelling and self-starting approach.
 It states the role of the teacher as a facilitator and a guide for them.
 It is quite a profound statement in teaching which has large validity." - Shri Aurobindo